IBD

 1. Consider Total Parenteral Nutrition

-4. Broad spectrum IV antibiotics (to cover Gram Negative and Anaerobic Bacteria)
+4. Broad spectrum IV Antibiotics (to cover Gram Negative and Anaerobic Bacteria)

 1. First-Line Agents